alanhdu/hunt/README.md

 maze, find grenades, trip mines, and shoot down walls and players.
 The more players you kill before you die, the better your score is.

-# Instructions - from terminal man page
+# Instructions - from terminal man page (for real version, see INSTRUCTIONS.md)

 Hunt uses the same keys to move as vi(1) does, i.e., h, j, k, and l for left, down, up, right respectively.
 To change which direction you're facing in the maze, use the upper case version of the movement key (i.e.,